-For the transfer of the pencil drawing to the woodblock, he prefers to use a simple 8.5" x 11” sheet of carbon paper.
-The master drawing is placed face down on the carbon paper and the design is carefully traced with a pencil from the back of the tracing vellum.
+For the transfer of the drawing to the woodblock, Hnizdovsky prefers to use a simple sheet of carbon paper.
+The master drawing is placed face down (in reverse) on the carbon paper, and the design is traced with a pencil from the back of the tracing vellum.
 As Hnizdovsky traces, he continues to refine and strengthen the overall design.
 Perhaps some lines require thickening while others may need to be lightened.
 The object at this stage is not only to transfer, but to improve and refine the linear quality of the drawing.
-When the entire drawing has been traced, the copy paper and tracing vellum are removed, and the carbon lines on the woodblock are intensified with India ink (inking is for permanence).
-As Hnizdovsky draws onto the woodblock with pen and India ink, he further strengthens the structure of the drawing.
+When the entire drawing has been traced, the copy paper and tracing vellum are removed.
+The carbon lines on the woodblock are intensified with India ink.
+Redrawing in India ink with a dip pen is for permanence and also provides a fluid, not mechanical line.
+As Hnizdovsky draws onto the woodblock with pen and ink, he further strengthens the structure of the drawing.
+The result is a beautiful, fluid-lined pen and ink drawing in reverse, a drawing where the white spaces will soon be chiseled away from the block.

-Hnizdovsky’s woodcutting tools are simple instruments: a sharp pointed flat blade and various V and U shaped gouges.
-The time involved in the actual cutting of the woodblock depends on at least two factors, the size of the design and its complexity.
-Most of his larger woodcuts entail weeks of cutting, some may take months.
-The woodblocks are generally of a hardwood such as cherry, pear, beech or apple.
-While Hnizdovsky favors the hardness of pear wood for his extremely intricate and detailed prints, for prints with larger areas of black and white, he chooses the soft pliable quality of linoleum.
+The woodblocks are of a hardwood such as cherry, pear, beech or apple.
+While Hnizdovsky favors the hardness of pear wood for his extremely intricate and detailed woodcuts, for prints with larger areas of black and white, and for prints with softer, rounder lines, he chooses the soft pliable quality of linoleum.

 As Hnizdovsky carves, whether in wood or linoleum, he again uses his carving tools as a free-hand drawing instrument, often veering from the beautifully drawn pen and ink under-drawing.
 This gives his prints fluidity and vitality.